Waterville

 • North Street Recreation Area/Community Trail — A 0.6-mile wheelchair accessible trail lets you stroll along the pretty Messalonskee Stream in the dappled shade of trees.

-• Inland Woods, Pine Ridge Trails — In the winter of 2024, post solar field construction, you can make small or medium-sized loops through the woods, up to the ridge and down it again, on trails that connect the hospital with the dog park/Rummels Field.
+• Inland Woods, Pine Ridge Trails — At this large trail system popular with fat bikers, you can make small or medium-sized loops through the woods, up to the ridge and down it again, on trails that connect the hospital with the dog park/Rummels Field.